jopeek/fvtt-loot-sheet-npc-5e/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/whelan/fvtt-merchant-sheet-npc/total.svg)]() [![Donate](https://img.shields.io/badge/Donate-BuyMeACoffee-green.svg)](https://www.buymeacoffee.com/whelan)
 # Merchant Sheet NPC

-This module adds an additional NPC sheet which can be used for Merchant NPCs.
+This module adds an additional NPC sheet that can be used for Merchant NPCs.

 This version was originally forked from ChalkOne's loot-sheet module.
 The development for the merchant sheet will be intended for only making it easy for the GM to setup merchants dialog